anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This is done in EST {{RFC7030}} using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
 BRSKI-PRM requires a signature wrapped CA certificate object, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
 The registrar signed CA certificate object will allow the pledge to verify the authorization to install the received CA certificate(s).
-As the CA certificate(s) are provided to the pledge after the voucher, the pledge has the required information to verify the wrapped CA certificate object.
+As the CA certificate(s) are provided to the pledge after the voucher, the pledge has the required information (the domain certificate) to verify the wrapped CA certificate object.

-To support registrar-agent requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"
+To support registrar-agents requesting a signature wrapped CA certificate(s) object, a new endpoint for BRSKI-PRM is defined on the registrar: "/.well-known/brski/wrappedcacerts"

 The registrar-agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) by HTTP GET.